Hanoi facts - a deeper understanding of this beautiful city!

 There is one thing for sure - Vietnamese people love their beer.
 Hanoi Beer is cheap and found everywhere on the streets of Hanoi.
 The most famous beer is “fresh beer” or “bia hoi” in Vietnamese.

-Bia Hoi is brewed daily in small steel barrels, and may be the cheapest beer in the world at between 7,000 and 15,000 VND for a glass (about $0.25 - $0.50 USD).
+Bia Hoi is brewed daily in small steel barrels and maybe the cheapest beer in the world at between 7.000 and 15.000 VND for a glass (about 0.25 - 0.50 US$).
 Instead of going to nightclubs, bars, Vietnamese people like gathering around and have their beer after work.

 If you thought Europeans were the world’s coffee connoisseurs, try to taste the authentic Hanoi coffee will make you reconsider.
 In fact, coffee was first introduced by the French colonists in the late 19th century.
 Vietnamese quickly made their own unique coffee based on the original.
 Trying Hanoi coffee is one of the best things to do in Hanoi.

-Note that in order to taste the real delicious and authentic Hanoi coffee, you should check out the street pavement coffee shops instead of drinking the coffee at your hotel or big restaurant.
+Note that in order to taste the really delicious and authentic Hanoi coffee, you should check out the street pavement coffee shops instead of drinking the coffee at your hotel or a big restaurant.

 An absolute must-try is the local egg coffee (ca phe trung) - the very very very delicious and famous coffee of Hanoi.
 For the best and original egg coffee, come to Giang Cafe, 39 Nguyen Huu Huan Street.
 It won’t disappoint you!

 Cyclo is properly unique transportation in Hanoi.
 A cyclo looks like a bicycle but with 3 wheels and a seat for a maximum of 3 people in the front.
 The peddlers sit behind and peddle you around.